 This particular Araceae species is not very tolerant in terms of temperature changes.
 Make sure to maintain a specific temperature range in the room.
 Sudden and extreme changes in temperatures can drastically damage the plant.

 Unlike temperature, Alocasia Lauterbachiana is not affected by humidity in the air.
 However, guidelines suggested that reduction in humidity can be beneficial during dry and winter seasons.

 Growing the Alocasia Lauterbachiana indoor does not involve any special efforts.
 It flourishes well at an optimal level of temperature and humidity.
-That is why the significant proportion of houseplant enthusiasts love this specie.
+That is why a significant proportion of houseplant enthusiasts love this species.
 In addition to their beautiful appearance, it also requires a minimum maintenance effort.

 These plants can be quite sensitive.
 Common diseases that associates with the Alocasia Lauterabchiana include stem as well as root rot, Leaf Spot.
 The presentation of disease appears as dark black spots at the leaf surface, and a yellow ring surrounds the spot.
 In case the plant catches a disease, proper air circulation around the plant should be provided, and watering can be reduced.
 Dryness can cure the plant in such a situation.

 Common pests that can attack Alocasia Lauterbachiana plants are bugs and spider mites.
 Soap must be sprayed with the gaps of a few weeks to avoid the pests.
 This routine will help you to keep the plant dust-free.
 In case of any infestation, neem oil or alcohol spray can be done to prevent attack by pests and mites.

 Plant Alocasia Lauterbachiana in a well-drained, loose, and loamy substrate and only water them as soon as the soil seems dry.
 The water of the plant must be maintained at the optimal level.
 It requires low, indirect sunlight and moderately warm temperatures to grow its full potential.